Safe Navigation of Bipedal Robots via Koopman Operator-Based Model Predictive Control: Related Works

 \subsection{Koopman Operator for Robotics}

 The Koopman operator theory~\cite{koopman1932dynamical}, which offers a linear perspective on nonlinear dynamical systems, has gained growing interest in robotics for its potential to simplify complex dynamical systems~\cite{abraham2017model} and high sample efficiency~\cite{han2023utility}.
-They have been successfully utilized in various domains such as spherical robots~\cite{abraham2017model}, drones~\cite{folkestad2022koopnet, folkestad2021koopman, folkestad2020data}, and dexterous manipulation~\cite{han2023utility, han2024learning, chen2024korol}.
-Leveraging their linearity, Koopman operator methods have widely been combined with model predictive controls to obtain desired command tracking~\cite{abraham2017model, korda2018linear}, enforce better stability, or obtain safety.
+It has been successfully utilized in various domains such as spherical robots~\cite{abraham2017model}, drones~\cite{folkestad2022koopnet, folkestad2021koopman, folkestad2020data}, and dexterous manipulation~\cite{han2023utility, han2024learning, chen2024korol}.
+Leveraging their linearity, Koopman operator methods have widely been combined with model predictive control to obtain desired command tracking~\cite{abraham2017model, korda2018linear}, enforce better stability, or improve safety.
 The Koopman operator has also proven useful in learning the reference dynamics from trajectory data, which demonstrates superior sample efficiency compared to deep neural networks in dexterous manipulation~\cite {han2023utility}.
-In this work, we learn the high-level dynamics of the velocity-tracking policy and leverage a model predictive control framework to obtain safe commands to navigate within environments with obstacles.
+In this work, we learn the high-level dynamics of the velocity-tracking policy and leverage a model predictive control framework to obtain safe commands to navigate within environments with dense obstacles.